jguida941/ci-hub-orchestrator/docs/development/archive/audit.md

 # Full Audit + Code Review

+> **Status:** Legacy archive (2025-12-14).
+This document is retained for historical context only and must not be used as current guidance.

 **Auditor:** Claude
 **Date:** 2025-12-14
 **Scope:** All changes made by ChatGPT against the 5-step plan